Hopkins School: Academics

 Applicants to Hopkins undergo a series of standardized tests, and upon matriculation, testing is done to place students at the appropriate level of instruction in mathematics and languages.
 Hopkins' academics are broken into departments including English, mathematics, science, history, arts, modern language, classics, and computer science.
 Each of the three class levels — Lower, Middle, and Upper — has a different level of choice in classes.

-Arts

-The Arts Department is made up of student organizations and academic classes in studio and performance art.
-A number of student groups feature performing arts: a cappella groups such as the Harmonaires, Triple Trio, and Spirens; theater groups such as the Hopkins Drama Association; and a variety of choral and instrumental performance groups.
-The Keator Gallery in Baldwin Hall holds shows of student and teacher art, as well as local artists.

 Humanities

 The English Department is the only department in which Hopkins requires a student have at least one class in every semester.
 Upper-class students have two required semester classes: a college-prep writing course and a Shakespeare-centered course.
 The History Department core is the Atlantic Communities series that focuses on Europe, the Americas, and West Africa between 1450 and modern times.
 In addition, elective courses go into detail on subjects such as political science, regional studies, philosophy and religion.
 Advanced Placement courses are offered in United States History, European History, and Human Geography.
 The Language Department is divided into two subdepartments: the Classics, which covers Ancient Greek and Latin; and Modern Languages, which teaches four other languages (French, Spanish, Chinese, and Italian are currently offered).